lalit1517/Drum-Kit/README.md

+# Catch the live running project at https://drum-kit-bylalit.netlify.app/

 # Drum-Kit

 Drum-Kit is a simple and interactive web application that allows users to play various drum sounds.
 Users can either press keyboard keys corresponding to different drum elements or tap on the